 Lighting

-Star Moss can handle way more sunlight than most other terrarium plants, but will happily grow in a typical low-light environment too.
+Star Moss can handle way more sunlight than most other terrarium mosses.

 Watering

-Its colour and shape are both great indicators of how much moisture it’s holding – green and ‘star-like’ when wet, and red and twisted when dry.
+Interestingly, the color and shape are both great indicators of how much moisture it’s holding.
+When it’s hydrated, the leaves are green and star-like, but when it’s dry, they become red and twisted.

 Substrate